-5) If you are approved, you will then complete the external program provider's application for admission process—deadlines and application requirements vary, so you will want to explore the webpages of your chosen program's provider carefully and stay in good contact with the external program admissions people throughout the application process and (of course) beyond, as you prepare to go on your chosen program.
+5) If you are approved by Knox, you will then complete your chosen external program provider's application for admission process in its entirety—deadlines and application requirements vary, so you will want to explore the webpages of your chosen program's provider carefully and stay in good contact with the external program admissions people throughout the program-provider's application process and (of course) beyond, as you prepare to go on your chosen program.

 EARLY DEADLINES (start of December): Several programs (the ACM/GLCA Japan Study and the IES Oxford programs) have early December deadlines for the internal Knox application because the actual, external program deadlines are early in January.